The Gods Must Be Crazy: Development and casting

 Jamie Uys conceived the premise of The Gods Must Be Crazy while making the 1974 documentary Animals Are Beautiful People.
 The documentary was filmed partially on the Kalahari Desert, where Uys first encountered the San people and "fell in love with them".
 Uys chose a Coca-Cola bottle as the object that the San people would discover and covet in The Gods Must Be Crazy because he felt that the bottle was representative of "our plastic society", and because it "is a beautiful thing, if you've never seen glass before".

 Uys noted that he modelled the character of Andrew Steyn after himself: "I used to be awkward like that, especially with women.
 But then, I think most young guys knock things over with their first girl".

 After writing the script for The Gods Must Be Crazy, Uys reportedly spent three months traversing the Kalahari Desert with an interpreter, searching for a San person to play the role of Xi in the film.
 Visiting areas of the desert inhabited by the San, Uys took photographs of individuals he felt he might cast, and then "marked the longitude and latitude, so we could find them again".

 Uys decided to cast Namibian San farmer Nǃxau ǂToma as Xi, and later recalled that "At first [Nǃxau] didn't understand, because they have no word for work.
 Then the interpreter asked, 'Would you like to come with us for some days?'"
-N!xau agreed and flew with Uys by airplane to Windhoek, Namibia, which served as a base for the film's production.
+N!xau agreed and flew with Uys by aeroplane to Windhoek, Namibia, which served as a base for the film's production.
 Uys stated that "the airplane didn't impress him at all.
 He thinks we are magicians, so he believes we can do anything.
 Nothing impressed him".
 In his hotel room, N!xau agreed to use the toilet, but slept on the floor rather than on the provided bed.

 However, according to author Josef Gugler, Uys "[fictionalized] the production of the film.
 The stories he told reviewers varied".
 Unlike what was presented in The Gods Must Be Crazy, N!xau did not lead a hunter-gatherer lifestyle; he grew up as a herder on a farm in Botswana, before moving to Namibia to work as a cook.
 In the 1980 documentary film Nǃai, the Story of a ǃKung Woman, directed by John Marshall, footage of the filming of The Gods Must Be Crazy is used.
 The documentary shows San restricted to living in a reservation established by South African authorities in Tsumkwe, Namibia.
 The San there are shown to not be hunter-gatherers; they are instead dependent on the government for food and other aid, with some suffering from tuberculosis.